Free Auto Transport Quotes

 Step 3: Preparing Your Vehicle

-While the administrative work is happening, you need to get the car ready physically.
-A prepared car ensures a smooth inspection and avoids fines.
-Your checklist should include:
+While administrative work happens in the background, get the car ready physically.
+A prepared vehicle ensures a smooth inspection and avoids fines:

-• Clean the Exterior: A dirty car hides scratches.
-You need it clean for the inspection.
+• Clean the Exterior: A dirty car hides scratches — you need it clean for an accurate inspection.

-• Check Fluids: Ensure no severe leaks (which could damage cars below yours) and keep the gas tank at 1/4 full.
+• Check Fluids: Ensure no major leaks (which could damage cars below yours on the trailer) and keep the gas tank at 1/4 full.

-• Remove Toll Tags: Take out your E-ZPass or SunPass so you aren't charged as the truck drives through toll booths.
+• Remove Toll Tags: Take out your E-ZPass or SunPass so you aren't charged as the truck passes through toll booths.

-• Empty the Cabin: Remove personal items.
-The carrier's insurance does not cover laptops or golf clubs left in the back seat.
+• Empty the Cabin: Remove all personal items.
+The carrier's insurance does not cover laptops, golf clubs, or clothing left in the vehicle.

 Step 4: Pickup and the Bill of Lading (BOL)

-On the big day, the carrier truck (often an 18-wheeler) will arrive.
-If your street is too narrow for a 75-foot truck, the driver may ask you to meet at a nearby large parking lot, like a grocery store.
-This is standard practice for safety.
+On pickup day, the carrier truck will arrive.
+If your street is too narrow for a 75-foot truck, the driver may ask you to meet at a nearby large parking lot — standard practice for safety.
+Then comes the most critical moment: the walk-around inspection.

-The Walk-Around Inspection: This is the most critical moment.
-You and the driver will inspect the car together.
-Any existing dents, scratches, or chips will be marked on a diagram called the Bill of Lading (BOL).
-You must sign this document.
-It acts as your receipt and your proof of the car's pre-shipping condition.
+You and the driver inspect the car together.
+Every existing dent, scratch, or chip is marked on a diagram called the Bill of Lading (BOL).
+You both sign this document — it acts as your receipt and proof of the car's pre-shipping condition.

-Critical Tip: Take your own photos of the vehicle from all four angles, including the odometer, right before the driver loads it.
-These time-stamped photos are your best protection in case of a dispute.
+Critical Tip: Take your own time-stamped photos of the vehicle from all four angles, including the odometer, right before the driver loads it.
+These photos are your best protection in the rare event of a dispute.

 Step 5: Transit and Tracking

-Once your car is loaded, it's on the way.
+Once your car is loaded, it's on its way.
 Transit times vary by distance:

-During this time, your vehicle is covered by the carrier's Cargo Insurance.
-While tracking technology varies by carrier, you can always contact your booking agent for updates on the driver's location.
+During transit, your vehicle is covered by the carrier's cargo insurance.
+While tracking technology varies by carrier, you can always contact your booking agent for updates on the driver's estimated arrival.

 Step 6: Delivery and Final Inspection

-The driver will contact you (or your designated contact person) usually 12 to 24 hours before delivery to coordinate the drop-off.
-Just like at pickup, ensure the drop-off location is accessible for a large semi-truck.
+The driver will contact you 12–24 hours before delivery to coordinate the drop-off location.
+Just like at pickup, ensure the location is accessible for a large semi-truck.

-The Final Inspection: Do not just grab the keys and wave goodbye.
-You must inspect the vehicle again.
-Compare its condition to the Bill of Lading you signed at pickup.
+The final inspection is non-negotiable.
+Do not just grab the keys and wave goodbye.
+Compare the car's condition to the Bill of Lading you signed at pickup.
 Look for any new damage.
-If you find new damage, you must note it on the BOL before signing the delivery receipt.
-If you sign without noting exceptions, you are legally accepting the car "as is," which makes filing an insurance claim nearly impossible.
+If you find new damage, note it on the BOL before signing the delivery receipt.
+Signing without noting exceptions legally certifies the car arrived in good condition, making an insurance claim nearly impossible.

 Step 7: Payment and Review